coppertop-bones/bones-kernel/PROJECT.md

 NEXT
-- raise error if symid is out of bounds
 - nominal types (aka Atoms)
 - research fastest algo for merging small sorted list into larger sorted list (e.g. sort new syms first) better than:
   - if can realloc